Meet the entrepreneurial producers supplying the services with a difference

 Having sold their restaurant in Grange-over-Sands in 1989, The Johns family bought Cartmel Village Shop.
 In the small kitchen at the rear of the shop they made many of the popular dishes that they had served in the restaurant to sell as a take-home product.
 Demand for Sticky Toffee Pudding soon far outstretched the other dishes, so the Johns family soon started making the puddings in different sizes and the famous Cartmel Sticky Toffee Pudding was born.
 A purpose-built kitchen was opened in 2000 in the grounds of the family home.
 Cartmel Sticky Toffee Pudding is made from 100% natural ingredients, using traditional baking methods in their Cumbrian Bakery.
 Pure cane sugar, sticky dates, free range eggs, real cream and butter are just some of the yummy ingredients that go into each lovingly-made pudding.

 Mr Vikki's is a small bespoke Indian pickle producer based in the Lake District.
-The recipes are all created by pickle connoisseur Adam Marks who is dedicated to using fresh natural ingredients; containing no gluten, wheat or dairy.
+The recipes are all created by pickle connoisseur Adam Marks who is dedicated to using fresh, natural and, where possible, local ingredients.
 Mr Vikki's is made in small batches and they do not compromise on quality.
 In a bewilderingly wide range of condiments, Mr Vikki recipes will pep up anything from a pork pie to Sunday Lunch leftovers.

 The Eden Brewery is based at the old brewery at Brougham Hall (those in the know pronounce it Broom!).
 The brewery was set up by enthusiastic home brewers, Jason Hill and Stephen Mitchell.
 Over 12 months in the planning, initially Jason spent some time at a couple of local breweries to gain knowledge and insight into commercial brewing.
 Eden Brewery brews our own "Tebay Blonde” for Westmorland.
 The beer is described as "a light blonde ale produced from Marris Otter Pale Ale malt and a new British hop, 103, grown for its alpine and floral tones and a hint of liquorice”—that's beer lover speak for delicious.